AndriiBohonis/micro_chirp/README.md

 cd packages/api
 ```

-Create and fill the .env file
+Create and fill the .env file based on .env.example

-To start the project, run:
+To start the project, run from the project root.
 ```bash
 npm run dev
 ```